Ooh La La! 13 French Brands You Can Shop in San Francisco

 Want to add that je ne sais quoi to your wardrobe?
 These 13 shops are an excellent place to start.

 There are French brands that move start overseas and expand to California, and there are brands that French expats start right here.
-Les Cent Culottes and Amour Vert fall into the latter category.
+Les Cent Culottes, Amour Vert, and Gazette fall into the latter category.

 Located in Russian Hill, Les Cent Culottes is bi-level boutique that only carries French lingerie brands.
 (Think Simone Perele, Lise Charmel, and Chantelle.)
 Owner Sophie Baudet hand-picks the selection during her regular buying trips to France.